Gender Roles & Status of Women in Indian Society

 The issue of global food crisis started in the 2000s and is bound to plague millions more as long as the causes of the problem aren’t tackled.Considering the estimations of the world population growth, experts think that we’ll need to produce twice more food in 2050 than we were at the beginning of the century.

 Issues like hunger, illness and thirst are both causes and effects of poverty.
-While not having access to water means that you are poor, being poor also means that you may not be able to afford water or food either.
-In other words, issues such as housing, poor health, child abuse and neglect can be both a symptom and a cause of poverty later on.
+Not having access to water means that you are poor, and being poor also means that you may not be able to afford water or food either.
+In other words, poor health, lack of water or housing, child abuse or violence fuel a cycle of poverty in which so many end up trapped for life.

 Poverty and Crime: Breaking the Vicious Cycle